ADD CONDITION

 Drug Overview

-Amazon Basic Care Cherry Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as minor throat irritation and soreness.
-These cough drops can provide soothing relief when you're feeling under the weather, helping to ease discomfort associated with coughing and throat irritation.
+Amazon Basic Care Cherry Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+These cough drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.

 Uses